 Maybe the Beeb thought they'd become too old-fashioned and lacked enough social diversity for kids in 1980's Britain ?

-Throw in their dvd and blu ray releases,and there really is no escape !
+And when you add in all the dvd and blu ray releases then there really is no escape !

 * Why no fourth series ?

 "....although I toyed with the idea of a fourth series using a seaside location,I felt the Trumptonshire programmes had run their natural course"

 Whether that was true or it was a BBC decision or a combination of the two has never really been established.

 But seeing as Chigley was the least popular of the 3 by some distance,then it probably wasn't that hard a decision,whoever actually took it.

 And the thought of weaving storylines around a "seaside location" is also somewhat bizarre given the problems the animators faced filming water in the 1st 3 series -all of which is discussed on the "waterworld" page

 Trumptonshire was a once-in-a-lifetime creation,so it's not surprising that what followed wasn't nearly as successful.
 Although I can't say "as good",because I haven't actually seen any of them.
 And how many of us have to be fair ?